google/dawn/README.md

 # NXT, standalone part

 NXT is an unoriginal name for Chromium’s investigation and prototyping of a NeXT generation graphics API for the Web.
-This repository contains a native library implementing NXT on multiple backends, as well as some code generators used for the integration in Chromium.
-NXT is not an official Google product.
+This repository contains a native library implementing Dawn on multiple backends, as well as some code generators used for the integration in Chromium.
+Dawn is not an official Google product.

 We focused on efforts on two axis: